"What If"..? Does My Health Insurance Cover Me During Holidays?

 If you have personal medical insurance (individual coverage):

-Similarly, as for work coverage, it is important to know if you are under a local or international plan.
+Similarly, as for group medical insurance/work coverage, it is important to know if you are under a local or international plan.
 This will have an impact on the area and nature of coverage.

 While most local plans will only cover you for accidents and medical emergencies, international plans can cover you for non-medical emergencies.